Scalar100/Europe_Top_5_Leagues_2023-24_Season_Analysis/README.md

 ## Data Preparation
 Transforming raw data into valuable insights began with meticulous preparation.
 Utilizing Microsoft Excel, I reshaped the data into organized structures before importing it into Power BI for visualization.
 This process involved:
 - **Cleaning**: Eliminating duplicates and blanks, addressing missing values, and ensuring data is presented in a table format.
 - **Ensuring Integrity**: Removing blank rows and duplicates using the filter function.
-Cross-checking data with the official competition sites helped correct any discrepancies such as swapped team names.
+Cross-checking data with the official competition's official websites helped correct any discrepancies such as swapped team names or missing scoreline.
 - **Aggregation**: Compiling statistics at various levels, such as team and competition metrics, for easy analysis.

 ## Data Visualization